Dharma Refuge

 Do I have to be a Buddhist?

 Absolutely not!
 Identifying yourself as Buddhist is just a concept.
 For many of us, it's a helpful one - what we call "skillful means".
-In the end however, it's something we go beyond.
-This idea is often explained as, "you get in the boat to get to the other shore, once you've arrived there is no need to put the boat on your back and carry it."
+In the end, however, it's something we intend to go beyond.
+This idea is often explained as "You get in the boat to get to the other shore, once you've arrived there is no need to put the boat on your back and carry it."

 How do I prepare for practice?